Like humans, our elder feline friends, too, are susceptible to various health issues, often affecting their dietary habits.

 I still use many of the methods above to encourage her to eat.
 A little warmed wet food – of all different varieties – with a little tuna juice or a little meat tube topper.

-Variety is often the spice of life for an older cat, so avoid buying cases of something they like, because tomorrow they may not (it’s like they know a full case arrived so it’s time to start boycotting).
+Variety is often the spice of life for an older cat, so avoid buying cases of something they like because they may not like it tomorrow (it's like they know a full case arrived so it's time to start boycotting).